metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referencedConfigMap will be projected into the volume as a file whose name is thekey and content is the value.
-If specified, the listed keys will beprojected into the specified paths, and unlisted keys will not bepresent.
-If a key is specified which is not present in the ConfigMap,the volume setup will error unless it is marked optional.
-Paths must berelative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--projected--sources--config_map--items))
+- `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
+If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
+Paths must be relative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--projected--sources--config_map--items))
-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) optional specify whether the ConfigMap or its keys must be defined

 <a id="nestedatt--spec--envoy--extra_volumes--projected--sources--config_map--items"></a>